 And what are most of us doing?
 We push pass the natural fatigue that sets in when the sun goes down so we can catch a second wind because “It’s only 5:30”.
 Many folks become even busier than usual with end of the year work obligations, holiday preparations, and social gatherings.
-This is all while the cold weather puts a little more stress on our bodies as we do our best to stay warm and our immune systems are working harder due to the on slot of circulating viruses.
+This is all while the cold weather puts a little more stress on our bodies as we do our best to stay warm and our immune systems are working harder to keep us well.

 Nature is setting the example of how we can conserve our energy and stay well throughout the winter months.
 Even the increase in dark hours reflect our emotional & spiritual opportunity to explore our own personal dark places.
 The possible regrets, mistakes, negative self-talk… Where do these feelings stem from?
 How can we bring new light so that we can transform them?

 The Winter Solstice, which is December 21st this year, is a day of equal daylight and dark hours.
 In reverence & celebration we like to focus our energy on reflection, taking inventory of the happenings of the last year and how we’re feeling physically & emotionally.
 Since the sun will slowly reemerge, staying with us a little longer each day after the solstice, we also ground ourselves in our intentions and make plans to work towards our goals for the new year.